jmiller9991/CS548_Research_Code_GAN/README.md

 training the classifier, it does not save those intermediate steps.

 ### Classifier
-The classifier is meant to take in an image of a human face and obtain the action units present in the image.
+The classifier is meant to take in the latent space representing an image of a human face and obtain the action units present in the image.
+This system is not complete, instead, it takes in the CK+ dataset from the data loader and attempts to train using them.
+It has a poor training capability and needs more work to become a successful action unit classifier.

 ### StyleGAN2-Encoder